rzarhmi/html-css-card-challenge/README.md

 You are allowed to use a front-end framework or icon font. (e.g. bootstrap, foundation, fontawesome , materialicon)

-using SCSS or any css preprocessor will count as a bonus towards your final evaluation
+using SCSS or any css preprocessor will count as a bonus towards your final evaluation.

-select card background image is up to you
+You can choose any preferred image for card background.

 ## Expectations